PiotrDrechsler/spoondog/README.md

 - **`variant?: "opinions-section" | "default-section"`**
   An optional prop that controls the layout style of the heading.
-  - When the value is `"opinions-section"`, the main heading (`<h2>`) will have a maximum width of 200px, which is useful for specific design needs where the heading should be constrained in width.
+  - When the value is `"opinions-section"`, the main heading (`<h2>`) will have a maximum width of 230px [for mobile devices], which is useful for specific design needs where the heading should be constrained in width.
   - The default value is `"default-section"`, where no specific width is applied to the main heading.

 ### Example Usage